Diagram showing the differences between cold, warm, and hot leads in sales, with strategies for effective engagement and conversion.

 You have to qualify prospects in order to move further ahead with them and invest valuable company time, money, and resources towards sales closures.

 When you qualify your prospects, they become hot leads and the right opportunities for you and your organization to pursue.
+These leads are ready for direct sales outreach and closing strategies.

 The Bottom-line